tailup7/MeshDeform/README.md

 # MeshDeform

 ## Usage
-This program makes mesh from stl data. <br>
+This program makes mesh from stl data by using Gmsh. <br>
 Sample data is in Issues.